Inside DELTA: 5 Questions with James Perry

 What do you do in your spare time?

-It’s not that gaming is a nerdy endeavor in and of itself; rather, the games James most enjoys are what make him a nerd: puzzle games, problem-solving games and immersive whodunits of the sort where you play a crime solver.
+It’s not that gaming is a nerdy endeavor in and of itself; rather, the games he most enjoys are what make him a nerd: puzzle games, problem-solving games and immersive whodunits of the sort where you play a crime solver.

-On his gaming computer with a three-monitor set-up, he’s currently enjoying Shadows of Doubt, set in a noirish sci-fi city of crime and corruption where the gamer is a detective of questionable morals, and Phasmaphobia, a multiplayer psychological horror game that James describes as “a scarier version of Clue where everyone is a ghost.”
+On his gaming computer with a three-monitor set-up, he’s currently enjoying Shadows of Doubt, set in a noirish sci-fi city of crime and corruption where the gamer is a detective of questionable morals, and Phasmaphobia, a multiplayer psychological horror game that Perry describes as “a scarier version of Clue where everyone is a ghost.”

-Perhaps nerdier than James’ gaming predilection is his affinity for old horror movies — not just older films from his childhood, but true classics: think Nosferatu (1922), Dracula (1931), The Blob (1958) and It Came From Outer Space (1953).
+Perhaps nerdier than his gaming predilection is his affinity for old horror movies — not just older films from his childhood, but true classics: think Nosferatu (1922), Dracula (1931), The Blob (1958) and It Came From Outer Space (1953).

 The caveat for him is that the films have to be original ideas, not remakes.

-“At the time they were made, these movies were cutting edge, even with mistakes in them like visible boom mics,” James explained.
+“At the time they were made, these movies were cutting edge, even with mistakes in them like visible boom mics,” Perry explained.
 “Watching them makes me feel nostalgic for the golden age of filmmaking.”

-With the DELTA cookout in the books, James is already thinking ahead about how he will ensure that the all-DELTA retreat this fall is engaging and energizing, and most of all fun, for his colleagues.
+With the DELTA cookout in the books, he is already thinking ahead about how he will ensure that the all-DELTA retreat this fall is engaging and energizing, and most of all fun, for his colleagues.

 “It is awesome to work with so many amazing people here,” he said.
 “DELTA is one of a kind.”